The Essential/Non-Essential Doctrine Debacle

 Am I not free?
 Am I not an apostle?
 Have I not seen Jesus our Lord?
 Are you not my work in the Lord?
 If to others I am not an apostle, at least I am to you; for you are the seal of my apostleship in the Lord.

-The Corinthians were offended by the fact that the Apostle Paul labored among them “free of charge” (a stunning disposition!):
+The Corinthians were offended by the fact that the Apostle Paul labored among them “free of charge” (a stunning objection!):

 1 Cor 9.12-15